shubhambhole99/user-mangement-api/README.md

 # user-mangement-api
-# to run the application
+# To run the application
 npm start (make sure nodemon should install in project)
-# to run as dev
-npm run dev

-##migartion will done once app start on the server using script in package.json*
+#migartion will done once app start on the server using script in package.json*

-## test.env is uploaded in server so to test the code
+# test.env is uploaded in server so to test the code

 Database :MonogoDb